Interesting stuff about Casa Batllo

 The belly of the dragon.
 Rooftops were often the ugliest part of a building, where smoke pipes and water tanks were located – not the best place to hung out.
 But for Gaudi they were an opportunity to be playful and give a final touch to his buildings.
 He designed colorful chimneys, and hid the water tank inside what from the street looks like the dragon of Saint George.
 The tank isn’t there anymore, but after Casa Batllo restoration they put a modern fountain inside that evokes the watery use of that space.

-But wait!
+AND BONUS!
 Should you visit Casa Batllo or Casa Mila while in Barcelona?
-Share this post and we’ll tell you our opinion!

 Casa Batllo vs Casa Mila / Pedrera.
 Located just three blocks from each other, both buildings are icons of the Barcelona architecture, and belong to any list of the 10 must see in Barcelona.
 But which one should you choose?
 While Casa Batllo is more colorful and appealing from inside, Casa Mila offers maybe more to see inside (plus it’s a couple of euro cheaper).
 Casa Batllo is empty inside, but that allows you to appreciate the structure of the building better, and being so colorful it offers plenty of photo opportunities.
 Instead Casa Mila is great for those who want to learn more about Gaudi (since there is a whole exhibit about his work in the attic) and see how people leaved in the early 1900’s – there is an apartment decorated with antiques from the period.
 Also, the Casa Mila rooftop is bigger and more impressive than Casa Batllo’s, and it offers better views, but the visit takes much longer than Casa Batllo (so Batllo is a better choice if you are short of time).
 Check out this other post to compare Casa Batllo and Casa Mila.